notasausage/pi-hole-unbound-wireguard/README.md

 So instead of worry about whether your public IP address is `98.10.200.11` or `98.10.200.42`, you can instead point a domain name like `username.us.to` at your public IP address and have the DDNS service update the domain record when your public IP address changes.

-There are plenty of DDNS services out there, but I’m using [Afraid.org’s Free DNS](https://freedns.afraid.org/) service because it doesn’t nag you to login every 30 days, even on the completely free plan.
+There are plenty of DDNS services out there, but I’m using [Afraid.org’s Free DNS](https://freedns.afraid.org/) service because it doesn’t nag you to login every 30 days, even on the completely free plan (it does however mark your account as "dormant" after 6 months without a login, but it's easy to resume your account without upgrading).

 #### Get a Free DNS Subdomain